API-Skeletons/doctrine-graphql/graphiql.rst

 introspection queries.

 The documentation for each field is created with a DocumentationProvider.
-Included with zf-doctrine-graphql is an ApigilityDocumentationProvider.
+Included with doctrine-graphql is a HydratorConfigurationDocumentationProvider.
 If you have need for another form of documentation provider please create an issue on github.
 The more included providers the merrier.